Undergraduate Course

 - Implied meaning in language

-We aim to give you an awareness of how theories are constructed and evaluated based on research data.
-To do this, you will gain experience in using online questionnaires for data collection.
+This will give you an awareness of how theories are constructed and evaluated based on research data.
+To do this, you will gain experience in using online questionnaires for data collection and analysing conversations.

 Credits: 20